hpshelton/hpshelton.github.io/_posts/2015-11-10-cookies-lack-integrity-real-world-implications.md

 - http
 - security
 ---

-<p>Great paper from USENIX on the security asymetry between writing and reading cookies (even those ones marked secure) and some practical security implications.</p>
+<p>Great paper from USENIX on the security asymmetry between writing and reading cookies (even those ones marked secure) and some practical security implications.</p>